pymor/pymor/README.markdown

-pyMOR - Model Order Reduction with python
+pyMOR - Model Order Reduction with Python
 =========================================

 pyMOR is a software library developed at the University of Münster for building